Predicting co-segregation in alloys with solute-solute interactions: Conclusion

 \begin{itemize} \item The combined SOAP-based structural descriptors provide a comprehensive representation of LAEs in the presence of multiple solute species.
 Based on these descriptors, the trained XGBoost models achieve high accuracy in predicting pairwise segregation energies across diverse Mg-based ternary systems, demonstrating strong predictive capability and transferability. \item Solute-solute interactions can be captured from DS spectral shifts, where leftward and rightward shifts indicate attraction and repulsion, respectively.
 This interpretation is applicable to both homoatomic and heteroatomic interactions.
 Extending to GB segregation prediction, the right-most DS spectrum and left-most DS spectrum defines the lower and upper segregation limits for the corresponding solute species.
 This has been successfully applied to various Mg-based systems, where co-segregation occurs.
 The predicted lower and upper bounds show excellent agreement with hybrid MD/MC simulation results in these systems. \item In some cases, synergistic co-segregation still occurs despite pronounced site competition, indicating that heteroatomic interactions play a more dominant role than site competition in governing co-segregation states in these systems. \item In systems where co-segregation is unfavorable due to their strong site competition or pronounced heteroatomic repulsion, a strategy can be applied to promote co-segregation by introducing an additional solute that interacts attractively with both primary solutes.
 Applying to the Mg-(Al,Zn) system, where a high Zn-to-Al ratio drives Al depletion from GBs, the introduced co-segregation mediator, such as Ca or Ni, effectively modulates the local heteroatomic interaction environments, enabling synergistic co-segregation of all three species, even in the presence of strong site competition between. \item The extended DS framework is not limited to Mg-based systems.
 When applied to other alloy systems, such as Al-(Mg,Zn) and Ni-(Cu,Pd), it accurately predicts co-segregation behavior in excellent agreement with hybrid MD/MC simulations, demonstrating its robustness and broad applicability to multicomponent alloys. \end{itemize}

 We conclude that heteroatomic attraction is a necessary condition for synergistic co-segregation of different solute species at GBs.
 In certain cases, these heteroatomic attractions are sufficiently strong to overcome the inhibitory effects of site competition on co-segregation.
-These findings advance our understanding of the critical role of solute-solute interactions in governing and predicting co-segregation behavior and provide new insight into the rational design of complex interfacial chemistries in multicomponent alloys.
+Additionally, we have demonstrated the extensibility of the DS framework, which facilitates its application to systems containing multiple solute species.
+These findings advance our understanding of the critical role of solute-solute interactions in governing and predicting co-segregation behavior and provide new insight into the rational design of complex interfacial chemistries in alloys with multiple solute species.

 \textbf{CRediT authorship contribution statement}

 \textbf{Zuoyong Zhang}: Writing – review $\&$ editing, Writing – original draft, Visualization, Validation, Software, Methodology, Investigation, Formal analysis, Data curation, Conceptualization. \textbf{Chuang Deng}: Writing – review $\&$ editing, Supervision, Software, Resources, Project administration, Methodology, Funding acquisition, Conceptualization.